apache/parquet-format/CONTRIBUTING.md

 New features are intended to be widely beneficial to users of Parquet, and therefore it is hoped third-party implementations will adopt them quickly after they are introduced.
-It is expected that implementations will provide a configuration mechanism for users to enable features.
+It is expected that implementations will provide a configuration mechanism for users to enable features when writing parquet file.
 It is recommended that implementations provide at least a way to enable all relevant features given a specification version (e.g. major and minor version).
 In addition, implementations might choose to enable features at a finer-grained level with feature flags.